mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

-2021-12-03 22:04 I was tryna start a new project as I got bunch of errors in this one but didn't work 22:06 So Im gonna stick to this one and try to fix my errors
+2021-12-03 22:04 I was tryna start a new project as I got bunch of errors in this one but didn't work 22:06 So Im gonna stick to this one and try to fix my errors 22:10 Went to bed because I'm pissed, can't fix my errors

+2021-12-04 11:40 create a viewModel in the Models project to hold the Product object 11:42 select list for category and covertype